Saint-Raymond, Quebec: City development

 The first bank in Saint-Raymond was the Halifax People's Bank (la Banque du Peuple d'Halifax).
 It was built in 1900.
-The building is now occupied by the clothes shop la Marquisette.
+The building is now occupied by the store Pronature.

 A hydro-electric dam was built on the Bras-du-Nord river in 1901.
 People referred to it as the pouvoir électrique, a word-to-word translation of the English electric power.
 The municipality bought the facility in 1914, and sold it to North Shore Power in 1924.
 The ruins of the dam can still be seen today at the place called the rapid of light (le rapide de la Lumière).

 The Sainte-Marie hospital, a private maternity hospital, was the main hospital from 1955 to 1959.
 The hospital was a log home with two floors and was built where is now located the parking of the Lefebvre drugstore (la pharmacie Lefebvre).
 The Saint-Raymond hospital opened in 1959.
 The hospital then counted about 20 beds.

 The Saint-Joseph college (le collège Saint-Joseph) was built in 1908.
 In 1916, it counted 182 students.
 In October 1928, a fire destroyed the top two floors.
 During a very cold day in December 1933, fire struck the college again, this time destroying it completely.
 The school was rebuilt.

 The Marguerite d'Youville school, where children now go from kindergarten to the third grade, was built in 1960.
 Since 1972, high school education is given at the Louis-Jobin high school (l'école secondaire Louis-Jobin), which was initially named la polyvalente de Saint-Raymond.

 Le cinéma Alouette, a movie theatre, was built in 1947.

 A credit union (caisse populaire) was started in 1934.

 A new post office was built in 1938.

 The municipal ski centre opened in 1974 and offered 5 trails, a lift, 64 kilometres (40 mi) of cross-country trails, and a 24 by 23 ft chalet.
 A tubing facility was installed at the centre in 1997.

 With money collected during a telethon, an arena was built in 1975.

 The Big Log festival (le festival de la Grosse Bûche) is a popular local family event occurring in July since 1976.

 In 1992, Saint-Raymond celebrated its 150th anniversary.

 In 1994, the rails were removed from the railroad to construct the Jacques-Cartier / Portneuf recreation trail.
 The trail was finished in 1997.

 When the city and the parish fused in 1995, Saint-Raymond became the most populous city of Portneuf.

 Three numbered provincial roads converge to St-Raymond, Route 365, Route 367, and Route 354.